Puppy Buying Process

 Your Step-by-step guide to buying a Klaus Poodles Puppy

-We understand our process can be a little overwhelming at first glance, but our goal is to provide as much clarification as possible and to be transparent about how things work.
+We understand that our process can seem overwhelming at first, but our goal is to provide clear and transparent information about how everything works.

 (Puppy pictured is a Klaus Poodles puppy, "Teddy")